 Before addressing cross-gender viewing and searches under PREA § 115.15, it is essential to understand what "cross-gender" means for the purposes of PREA compliance.
-And in understanding what cross-gender means, we must first consider what gender itself means.
+And in understanding what cross-gender means, we must first consider what gender itself means, again, for the purposes of PREA compliance.
 With these definitions provided, we can then consider the appropriate understanding of gender in regards to PREA § 115.15.